 If you have questions about anything at Apache, the first thing to do is find the right mailing list - and then send your question!

 Please be sure your question is on topic for the list, and that you have at least checked the documentation first: everyone at Apache is a volunteer, and if you don't do your homework, we probably can't help you.
 It's also best to follow our email etiquette guidelines.

 Finding the right list helps get your question in front of people who will know the answer.
-Every project at Apache uses their own dev@, user@, and other mailing lists - so asking about Apache Tomcat on the Apache Cassandra lists is likely going to be ignored.
+Each project at Apache uses their own dev@, user@, and other mailing lists - so asking about Apache Tomcat on the Apache Cassandra lists is likely going to be ignored.

-Projects should have a Mailing Lists, Community, Contact Us link on their homepage, start there.
+Contact Us link on their homepage,

 Several other organizations also archive many/most Apache mailing lists, and some offer useful search or sending functionality: